qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 <img loading="lazy" src="/static/img/tin_cup/day_2_2.jpg"></img>

 Eventually we made it to leveler, clearer ground at a sort of plateau, where I discovered my PFD had come off somewhere in the bushwhack.
-I had a sort-of good idea where it'd happened, so off I went back down the hill.
+I didn't think it would be too far from the top, so off I went back down the hill.
 It took me 40 minutes to find it, but I did.

 <img loading="lazy" src="/static/img/tin_cup/day_2_3.jpg"></img>
+*Re-cresting the lip of the plateau after rescuing my life jacket*

 From there it was a little easier going up until the very top of the pass, but not much.
 We were kind of wasted and I was definitely dehydrated.
 Lots of cramping.
-We briefly celebrated with a snack up at the very top and then started picking our way down.
+We briefly celebrated with a snack up at the crest of the pass and then started picking our way down.
 A small spring helped us get back on top of the dehydration spiral.